-With the internet at our fingertips and our iPhones at our bedside tables, we wake up and go to sleep seeing how other people live and work (or what they choose to show, rather).
-It’s freakishly easy to get sucked into the comparison trap and start walking the path someone else did thinking you’ll end up in the same place, but as magic 8-ball says, that’s very doubtful.
+With the internet at our fingertips, image-overloaded social media apps, and screens everywhere, we wake up and go to sleep watching how other people work and live (or watching people selectively share moments from their lives).
+It’s freakishly easy to get sucked into the comparison trap and start walking someone else’s path.

-As I was writing this post, the Huff Post released the article To Anyone Who Thinks They’re Falling Behind in Life, and I couldn’t help but nod as I read along, so I felt compelled to share a nugget from it relevant to my point here:
+The Huffington Post recently published the article To Anyone Who Thinks They’re Falling Behind in Life, and I couldn’t help but nod as I read along, and it seemed relevant to this post, so I wanted to share a nugget from it that might be relevant:

 We act as if we can read enough articles and enough little Pinterest quotes and suddenly the little switch in our brain will put us into action.
 But, honestly, here’s the thing that nobody really talks about when it comes to success and motivation and willpower and goals and productivity and all those little buzzwords that have come into popularity: you are as you are until you’re not.
 You change when you want to change.
 You put your ideas into action in the timing that is best.
 That’s just how it happens.

-So without trying to sound too corny, the takeaway is to be yourself.
+- Realize your value, and share that.
+In short, be yourself.
 No matter who you look up to, who you follow on Instagram, where you are in life and what you do, never strip yourself out of the equation.
-Rather, use yourself.
-Take advantage of who you are and start putting it out there.
-You never know who’s watching and where that can lead you.
+Rather, use yourself: take advantage of your natural abilities, strengths and be honest about your hang-ups, and then start putting it out there.